1. Decide if electric driving suits your company

 There are also subsidies for the purchase and lease of electric vehicles and charging points.

-- You can make use of the Subsidy scheme for zero emission commercial vehicles (Subsidieregeling Emissieloze Bedrijfsauto’s, SEBA) if you purchase 1 or more electric vans or trucks.
+- You can make use of the Subsidy scheme for zero-emission commercial vehicles (Subsidieregeling Emissieloze Bedrijfsauto’s, SEBA) if you purchase an electric van or truck.

 - In addition, inquire into local subsidies at your municipality (in Dutch) or province.
-The subsidies from a number of municipalities are listed on Nederland Elektrisch (in Dutch).
+The subsidies from several municipalities are listed on Nederland Elektrisch.

-5. Check whether a charging station is mandatory in your company parking lot
+5. Check if a charging station is mandatory in your company parking lot

-In some business situations it is mandatory to have a charging station in your parking lot.
-If you are renovating your business premises or building a new one, you must install at least 1 charging station for more than 10 parking spaces.
+In some business situations, it is mandatory to have a charging station in your parking lot.
+If you are renovating your business premises or building a new one, you must install at least 1 charging station for every 10 parking spaces.
 Does your business premises have more than 20 parking spaces?
 From 2025 you must have at least 1 charging station.